Tmmcmasters/DBMS-Group-Project/README.md

 # DBMS-Group-Project
 Final Project of DBMS 110 or Intro to Data Analytics

-The Goal of this project was to work with a team, use critical thinking, apply skills, and design a database from the scenerio given.
+The Goal of this project was to work with a team, use critical thinking, apply skills, and design a database from the scenario given.

 FINAL GRADE: 77/85